tfwright/docout/README.md

 # Docout

-Build documentation from your existing Elixir app docs at compile time.
+Generate documentation files from your existing Elixir app docs at compile time.

 ## Installation